luismcastillo/SJSU-art75/tutorials/05a_p5_1_gettingStarted/README.md

 * Digital Color Meter - native utility in Mac OSX

+* For Windows, there are many free options.
+Try [Color Picker](http://www.color-picker.de/).

 * [Colorzilla](http://www.colorzilla.com/) is a browser extension for Chrome and Firefox that will give you the Hexcode and RGB value for any color on the page

 <br>